 The curfew doesn't apply in areas zoned rural in the planning scheme as it's difficult to confine a cat to a farm, and they are often instrumental in controlling vermin.

-Under the curfew the Council can seize cats found at large in any public area or outside their owner's property between 8pm and 6am.
+Under the curfew, Council officers can seize cats found-at-large in any public area or outside their owner's property between 8pm and 6am.
 Owners have eight days to reclaim their cats.

 Register your cats